HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

 ### The `main` function

 `int main() {...}` is the "`main` function".
-It contains those statements (those inside the `{...}`).

 Functions are sequences of statements that have names.
-The function named `main` is special, it is what's executed when you run the program.
-Every C++ program must contain a function named `main`.
+The `main` function is special.
+It is where execution begins when you run your program.
+Every C++ program must contain a `main` function.

-You will learn more about functions later, and you'll learn what `int` and `()` are later.
+You will learn more about functions and what `int` and `()` are later.

-As already shown above, statements can only appear inside of functions, not outside.

 ### The `#include` directive

-The last unexplained part of the program is `#include <iostream>`. `#include` is often called "the include directive" (where "directive" is a word that means "an order" or "a command").
+The last unexplained part of the program is `#include <iostream>`. `#include` is often called "the include directive", where "directive" means "order" or "command".

-In short, using certain features in a program requires adding certain `#include` directives at the top of the program.
-E.g using `std::cout` to print things requires adding `#include <iostream>`.
+Using certain features in a program requires using certain `#include` directives at the top.
+For example, using `std::cout` to print requires using `#include <iostream>`.

-`iostream` is a name of a file that comes with your compiler.
-What `#include` does is pasting the entire contents of the file you give it in place of itself during compilation.
-The contents of `iostream` describe to the compiler what `std::cout` is and allow you to use it.
+`iostream` is the name of a file that comes with your compiler. `#include` copies and pastes the entire contents of the file you give it in place of itself during compilation.
+The contents of `iostream` describe to the compiler what `std::cout` is and enable you to use it.

-There are many different files that you can include (those files are called **headers**), and the collection of them that comes with your compiler is called **the standard library**.
-Things that come from the standard library normally have `std::` in their names to indicate that.
+There are many different **header** files that you can include, and your compiler comes with a collection of header files called **the standard library**.
+Things that come from the standard library have `std::` in their names to indicate that.

-People can make their own libraries (non-standard ones, called "third-party libraries") to add features to C++ that it otherwise doesn't have (such as the ability to work with graphics, which you'll need if you want to make games).
+People can make their own libraries (non-standard ones, called "third-party libraries") to add functionality to C++ that it otherwise doesn't have, such as the ability to work with graphics, which you need to make games.

 ### Meaning of words

-`std` stands for "standard" and means "this thing comes from the standard library".
+`std` stands for "standard".

-`cout` stands for "character output", because it's what you use to print characters (letters and other symbols).
+`cout` stands for "character output", because it's what you use to print characters - letters and other symbols.

-`iostream` stands for "input/output stream". `std::cout` is often called "the output stream".
+`iostream` stands for "input/output stream". `std::cout` is the standard output stream.

 ## More information

 ### Case sensitivity

 C++ is said to be "case sensitive".
-This means `std::cout` and `sTd::COut` are not the same thing, and trying to use the latter will not work.
+This means `std::cout` and `sTd::COut` are not the same, and trying to use the latter won't work.

 ### Whitespace and line breaks

-C++ is mostly not sensitive to the amount of spaces you put between things, and to where you break the lines.
-(Unlike the Python language, for example.)
+Unlike some languages like Python, C++ is mostly insensitive to the number of spaces you put between things and to where you break lines.

 For example, this program:
 ```cpp